 Early symptoms of exposure to CO, even after only breathing it for a short time, include:

 Continued exposure to CO may result in:

 - Nausea or vomiting

 - Visual disturbances, such as blurred vision

 - Difficulty concentrating

-Prolonged exposure and lack of medical treatment may lead to serious and long-term effects and may even be life-threatening.
+Prolonged exposure to carbon monoxide and lack of medical treatment may lead to serious and long-term effects – and may even be life-threatening.

-Is it carbon monoxide poisoning or the flu?
+Is it the flu or carbon monoxide poisoning?